zdravkov/kendo-docs/api/wrappers/jsp/autoComplete.md

 ### delay `float`

-Specifies the delay in ms after which the AutoComplete will start filtering the dataSource.
+The delay in milliseconds between a keystroke and when the widget displays the suggestion popup.

 #### Example
     <kendo:autoComplete delay="delay">